Carson-Stark/HandwritingDatasetGen/Readme.md

 5. **Extract Strokes**
    Use `data_formater.py` extractStrokes() function to convert each line image into pen-stroke sequences and save into `CustomHandwritingDataset/Strokes/` Use `test_points.py` to preview the extracted (x, y, pen-state) sequences.

+6. **Train Model**
+   Train a handwriting synthesis or other model using this dataset.
+I used [this repo](https://github.com/sjvasquez/handwriting-synthesis) to get the results above.
+Ensure you convert the strokes data into the expected format if needed.

 ## Project Structure